 As part of our commitment to truth, we will clearly and publicly document our fact-checking and epistemological processes.
 We're doing this because an article about personal spirituality may have a different fact-checking process, with a different approach to epistemology, when compared to an article describing a new scientific paper.
-We hope to show you how we reach conclusions about both.
+We hope to be very clear about empiricism and show how conclusions are reached about both.

 • Respect: We will respect the people and communities we cover and serve.

 Empathy is one of our core values, and one way to show empathy is to speak respectfully of people, even when we disagree with them.
 We’ll also respect our contributors by being transparent about our pay rates and other processes that affect their work.

 As part of our commitment to respect, we’ll do our best to get articles about specific identities, perspectives, or communities reviewed by outside readers with expertise in those things pre-publication.
 We hope to document this process, too.

 • Stewardship: We will use sustainable practices, preferably regenerative ones.